tp7309/TTPassGen/README.md

 [?d]{8:8:*} or [?d]{8:*} or [1234567890]{8:8:*}
 ```

 Generate an 8-digit numeric password, and each char in the password can appear at most once.
-Because the default value of `global repeat mode` is '?', so the repeat mode can be omitted:
+Because the default value of `global repeat mode` is '?', so you can skip set repeat_mode:

 ```
 [?d]{8:8:?} or [?d]{8}